Our editor's take

 Like other credit cards for average credit, this card balances perks with a much-higher-than-average APR.
 If you're trying to earn as many rewards points as possible, Barclaycard's convenient website and smartphone apps allow you to process payments throughout your statement cycle.
 You won't want to carry a balance on this card, though.

 Because Barclaycard doesn't define a warehouse store as either a gas station or a grocery store, you might get a better overall redemption rate from a card that bears a retailer's brand.
 However, for most consumers with average credit, the lack of an annual fee makes this card a relatively risk-free way to build a long-term relationship with a trusted lender as they grow their U.S. operation.

-Best rewards credit card for building or rebuilding credit
+Rewards credit card for building or rebuilding credit

 Should you switch to Barclaycard Rewards MasterCard?